Qualifications for Entry

 - Under 18 Boys & Girls

-The League will consist of a sixteen (16) team Premier Division for both boys and girls in the Under 13 (new for 2013), Under 14, Under 15, Under 16, Under 17 and Under 18 Age Groups.
+The League will consist of a sixteen (16) team Premier Division for both boys and girls in the Under 13, Under 14, Under 15, Under 16, Under 17 and Under 18 Age Groups.
 The league season will begin in March and will conclude the weekend of Mothers Day with Semi-Finals and Finals.

 The sixteen teams will be divided into two (2) groups of eight.
 Each team will play each team in their group once for a seven (7) game schedule.
 At the end of league play there will be a semi-final and a final match for the top four teams (top two teams in each group).